Blackie360/budget/README.md

-# YooBudget - Budget Keeping App
+# SmartSpend - Budget Keeping App

 YooBudget is a simple and efficient budget-keeping app designed to help you manage your finances with ease.
 Built using Tailwind CSS and React JS, it offers a clean and intuitive interface to track your expenses effortlessly.